6 Plotting with ggplot2

 Now let’s look at a selection of geoms for different combinations of variables.
 We can either display one variable on the X axis or two variables on the X and Y axes, and these variables can be either continuous or categorical.

-Here we will only consider a small selection of the possible ggplot2
+We will consider here only a small selection of the possible ggplot2

 After working through this chapter, you will be able to find graphical visualization solutions yourself.
 Data visualization can be a very creative process and is fun!
 Further examples of specific data analysis methods can be found in the following chapters.